 In some cases, you may have a herniated disc without experiencing any symptoms at all.
 In these instances, you may not know you have one unless it shows up on spinal images.

 The good news here is that herniated discs don’t generally require surgery.
 As long as you are not experiencing the drastic symptoms we just mentioned, the first treatment for a herniated disc is to get the inflammation down and give the body a chance to help itself out.
 Pain medications and anti-inflammatories will become your best friends, and you will probably need hot and cold compresses, special exercises, and even a steroid injection to bring the inflammation down.
 Our experts will do everything they can to provide you with the tools you need to help your body.

-If the pain will not subside, we have more good news for you: you don’t need to undergo a serious operation.
+If the pain will not subside after pursuing these conservative treatment options, we have more good news for you: you don’t need to undergo a serious operation.
 Instead, we can perform an endoscopic discectomy, which uses a tiny incision about one-fourth of an inch long to carefully access the troubled disc with an endoscope and camera.
-This operation allows the surgeon to understand just what is going on and does not even require general anesthesia.
+This operation is minimally invasive and allows the surgeon to understand just what is going on and does not even require general anesthesia.